 7 Schedule regular one-on-one meetings

 One-on-one meetings are one of the most important meetings a manager will have with their direct reports.
 Unfortunately, so many managers miss the mark and run these like project check-in meetings.
 If you want to keep employees engaged at work, one of the best things you can do as a leader is to schedule regular one-on-ones, where you discuss challenges, priorities, and professional development.
-If you’re interested in learning more about this type of meetings, you can download the definitive guide of one-on-one meetings.
+If you’re interested in learning more about this type of meeting, you can download the definitive guide of one-on-one meetings.

 There are so many different ways to improve employee engagement and it has a lot to do with working on employees’ motivation, employee productivity, employee satisfaction and simply feeling like a part of the team.